octaviotron/zimbra/README.md

 ```
 Note "-s" option: it will install the software without configure it.
 We will make it later.

-1) Install

-1) The instaler will ask you several questions, choose the following options:
+The instaler will ask you several questions, choose the following options:

 ```
   Do you agree with the terms of the software license agreement?
 [N] y